Guidance

 Read more about our support for talent and global mobility.

-Case study: opening international archives to early career researchers
+Case study: building international networks for early career researchers

-The Arts and Humanities Research Council’s International Placement Scheme (IPS) offers an opportunity for early career researchers to undertake fellowships at prestigious cultural institutions overseas.
+The Arts and Humanities Research Council (AHRC) International Fellowships offer an opportunity for early career researchers to spend time at prestigious cultural institutions overseas.

 Places: how we strengthen our global relationships